storj/docs/app/(docs)/object-mount/user-guides/k8s/page.md

 % #############

-% The cunoFS CSI Driver supports importing buckets through IAM roles on Amazon EKS.
+% The Object Mount CSI Driver supports importing buckets through IAM roles on Amazon EKS.

 % Simply define the IAM role's ARN by setting the ``eks.iam_arn`` property in the ``values.yaml`` file or by passing it to helm through ``--set`` while deploying it: